 OLD SCHOOL PROJECT

 The Old School is a Grade 2 listed building located in the heart of the community of Old Wolverton.
-Over the last 5 years Future Wolverton has raised over £800,000 to purchase and refurbish the Old School with the dream to bring it back into community and education use.
+Future Wolverton raised over £1.24 million pounds to purchase and refurbish the Old School, and it finally opened for community and education use in May 2019.

-A strategic partnership has been established with Slated Row School, a community special school for children and young people aged 4 to 19.
-The school caters for 182 pupils with moderate to complex special educational needs.
+One group of work placement trainees comes from Slated Row School, a community special school for children and young people aged 4 to 19.
+The school caters for 200 + pupils with moderate to complex special educational needs.

-Every aspect of the way the building operates – from the cleaning to landscape maintenance – will be supported by the students.
-This will enable the children and young people from Slated Row to gain invaluable work experience, which we hope will enable them to secure paid employment when they leave school.
+Every aspect of the way the building operates – from the cleaning to landscape maintenance – is supported by our work placement trainees.
+They gain invaluable real work experience, as well as hard qualifications, which put them in a stronger position to secure paid employment.

-The building is Future Wolverton’s first asset and will generate an ongoing income, enabling the organisation to become financially self-sufficient.
+The Old School is Future Wolverton’s first asset and will generate an ongoing income, enabling the organisation to become financially self-sufficient.

 The development timeline